 On the surface, understanding your bike gears is pretty simple.
-You push the leaver one way to make it easier to pedal, and the other to go faster.
-Picking the right gears to install on your bike however can be much trickier.
+You push the lever one way to make it easier to pedal, and the other to go faster. choosing the right gears to install on your bike however can be much trickier.

 Most of us just end up riding the gears that came with our bikes, but if you don’t think about swapping out for different scenarios, you might end up making things much more difficult than they need to be.

 The gear ratios you want to use for a hilly cycling holiday in Mallorca are not the same as the gears you want for a time trial, criterium, club ride or city riding.
-Our complete guide to bike gears takes the mystery out, and will have you boring your friends to death talking about gear ratios in no time at all.
+Our complete guide to bike gears takes the mystery out, and will have you joining in with all the other bores banging on about ratios in no time at all.

 Front Gears (Chainrings/Crankset)

-The front gears are referred to as chainrings.
-The whole assembly with the crank arms is called the “crankset” or sometimes “chainset”.
-Most crank sets have either two (called a double or 2x), or three (called a triple or 3x) chainrings.
+The front gears are referred to as chainrings, or as a crankset, or by the less jargon-savvy cyclists, ‘the front ones’.
+Actually, the whole assembly with the crank arms and the front gears together is properly known as the ‘crankset’, or sometimes ‘chainset’.
+Most cranksets have either two (called a double or 2x), or three (called a triple or 3x) chainrings.
 Single (or 1x) chainrings are gaining popularity, particularly among mountain bikers and cyclocross riders, but are still a fairly niche application.
 On the crankset, the smallest chainring is closest to the frame.
-The smaller the chainring, the easier the pedaling.
-As we move the chain away from the centerline of the bike, the pedaling gets harder but you go faster.
+The smaller the chainring, the easier the pedalling.
+As we move the chain away from the centre line of the bike, the pedalling gets harder but you go faster.
 Typically the chainrings are identified by mentioning their position (“inner”, “outer”, or, in the case of a triple “middle”), or by their size “big ring”, “little ring”.
 On a triple they’re usually called “outer/big”, “middle” and the smallest one has a special name – “granny gear” or just “granny”.

 Rear Gears (Cassette)

-The gears on the rear wheel are called “cogs”.
-They are assembled into a “cassette”.
-Most bikes built in the last few years have between 8 and 11 cogs in the cassette, but super-cheap department store bikes usually have 7.
+The gears on the rear wheel are called ‘cogs’ and when you put a few of them together in ascending size and attach them onto your back wheel, they are referred to as a ‘cassette’.
+Most bikes built in the last few years have between 8 and 11 cogs in the cassette.
 The largest cogs are closest to the wheel and the gears are numbered from the inside out.
-The larger the cog the “lower” the gear and the easier it will be to pedal, but the slower you will go.
+The larger the cog the ‘lower’ the gear and the easier it will be to pedal, but the slower you will go.